plengauer/opentelemetry-bash/README.md

 You can either use the fully automatic instrumentation (recommended) or just import the API to do everything manually.
 In both cases, you can use the API to manually create customized spans and metrics.
 However, the automatic approach creates rich spans and logs fully automatically.
 We recommend to use the manual approach only to augment the automatic approach where necessary.

 ## Automatic Instrumentation
 Import the OpenTelemetry auto instrumentation as well as the API by sourcing the `otel.sh` file.
 This will both import the API described below (in case you need or want to extend manually) as well as initialize the SDK and the auto instrumentation.
 No explicit calls to `otel_init` at the start or to `otel_shutdown` at the end of the script are necessary.
 You can configure the SDK as described <a href="https://opentelemetry.io/docs/languages/sdk-configuration/">here</a>.
-We recommend not just setting the environment variables, but also exporting them so that automatically injected children inherit the same configuration.
+We recommend not just setting configuration variables, but also exporting them so that automatically injected children inherit the same configuration.
 ```bash
 export OTEL_SERVICE_NAME=Test
 export OTEL_RESOURCE_ATTRIBUTES=foo=bar,baz=foo